 The following year, 1927, a precision Hamilton watch was also instrumental in helping pilots on their first flight from California to Hawaii.
-It was quite difficult to find the islands in the middle of the vast Pacific Ocean and a mistake of a few degrees could already result in missing the islands completely.
+It was quite difficult to find the islands in the middle of the vast Pacific Ocean and a mistake of a few degrees could result in missing the islands completely.

-Because of these, Hamilton became infamous for its accuracy in flight.
-As such, by 1930s, the brand became the official watch of four major American commercial airlines.
+Because of this, Hamilton became famous for its accuracy in flight and by 1930s, the brand was the official watch of four major American commercial airlines.

 In addition, Hamilton was also the official timekeeper of the first coast-to-coast service from New York to San Francisco.

 Hamilton Watches in Movies

 In 1951, the movie The Frogmen was nominated for two Academy Awards.
 This movie also made Hamilton watches well-known in the world of cinema.
-In the movie, it was shown how robust Hamilton watches are.
-It also featured practical military watches in action on the big screen.
+In the movie, it was shown how robust Hamilton watches are and featured practical military watches in action on the big screen.

 The Ventura became even more popular when a megastar and Rock and Roll figurehead, Elvis Presley, wore it in his musical comedy Blue Hawaii.
 The watch was particularly chosen for the legendary performer’s character.

 In 1966, Stanley Kubrick approached Hamilton to create unique timepieces for his new futuristic film, 2001: A Space Odyssey.
-The Hamilton team did not disappoint him.
-He was provided with a wristwatch and a desk clock that proved almost as iconic as the film itself.
+The Hamilton team did not disappoint him and provided a wristwatch and a desk clock that proved to be almost as iconic as the film itself.

 Later on, they released the Pulsar, the world’s first digital electronic watch.
 The display was created using LEDs activated by a button on the side of the solid gold case.
 Hamilton produced only 400 pieces.
 Each was sold for $2,100, more than the price of a car at the time.
 However, the Pulsar has not held its value and can be found on eBay now for much less.